The Wolf Pack

 Special Olympics – East Region Sports Information

-The Spokane’s Wolfpack is an adult Special Olympics team.
+The Spokane’s Wolf Pack is an adult Special Olympics team.
 It was founded by Dixie and Pat Costigan in 2008.
-Initially, the team participated in Bowling and had a small number of athletes.
-From Pat and Dixie’s start and volunteers following the program, the team has grown and is now one of the largest Special Olympics teams in Washington!
+Initially, the team participated in bowling and had a small number of athletes.
+From Pat and Dixie’s start and volunteers supporting the program, the team has grown and is now one of the largest Special Olympics teams in Washington!
 The athletes participate in Softball, Bowling, Basketball, Track & Field and Soccer.

 Basketball